usnistgov/OSCAL/README.md

 # Open Security Controls Assessment Language (OSCAL)

 > Current work is happening in the [master](https://github.com/usnistgov/OSCAL/) branch.
+> NOTE: Some JSON examples might be missing across the repo.
+We are working to regenerate these.

 NIST is developing the Open Security Controls Assessment Language (OSCAL), a set of hierarchical, formatted, XML- and JSON-based formats that provide a standardized representation for different categories of information pertaining to the publication, implementation, and assessment of security controls.
 OSCAL is being developed through a [collaborative approach](https://github.com/usnistgov/OSCAL/blob/master/CONTRIBUTING.md) with the public.
 Public contributions to this project are welcome.